-These guidelines apply to all academic staff members within the Faculty of Commerce, with the following exceptions, for whom separate guidelines are available:
+These guidelines apply to all academic staff members within the College of Accounting, with the following exceptions:

-- All academic staff in the College of Accounting - Academic staff formally employed as academic teachers - Academic staff formally employed as research officers
+- Academic staff formally employed as academic teachers - Academic staff formally employed as research officers

 2. PRINCIPLES OF PERFORMANCE EVALUATION

 The principles contained in this section apply to all forms of performance evaluation, regardless of whether the performance evaluation is conducted as part of the regular performance evaluation cycle, or as part of an application for ad hominem promotion or an excellence or merit award.